kamjamaya/azurecrashcourse/README.md

 This will pop up on the right hand side for you to name your container.
 After that, click create in the bottom left corner.

 ![Screenshot 15 Azure](https://github.com/user-attachments/assets/9b5e67d1-4651-449e-bef1-9d6a636bfb31)

+Now the container that you just created is in the “Container” tab in the storage account it was stored in.